↑

 Tip #7 How Much Water Should I Bring Backpacking?

-Let’s not forget water.
-On longer trips, it’s impossible to carry enough water with you.
-That’s another reason why I suggest starting out with just a short overnight trip.
+That’s another reason why I suggest beginner backpackers start out with just a short overnight trip.
 If you’re not doing a lot of really strenuous hiking, you can usually carry enough water in your pack and not have to worry about filtration.

-How much water should you bring?
-Although a lot depends on how hot it is and how strenuous the hike is, you can figure at least ½ a quart of water per hour of moderate hiking.
 So if you think you’ll be hiking a total of 6 hours on an overnight trip, you’ll need to carry at least 3 quarts of water, just to cover the time you’ll be on the move.
 Add another quart or two for dinner and breakfast and you’re good to go.

 Water can be bulky to carry, which is why a lot of backpackers use either a bladder that’s specially designed for their backpack and with a tube to drink from, or a simple collapsible water bottle like this one.